lybic/agent/README.md

 ### Options

-- `--backend [lybic|pyautogui]`: Specifies the backend to use for controlling the GUI.
+- `--backend [lybic|pyautogui|pyautogui_vmware]`: Specifies the backend to use for controlling the GUI.
 Defaults to `lybic`.

-- `--query "YOUR_QUERY"`: Must be provided, the agent will execute the query and then exit.
+- `--query "YOUR_QUERY"`: Optional, can be input during the runtime; if provided, the agent will execute the query and then exit.
 - `--max-steps NUMBER`: Sets the maximum number of steps the agent can take.
 Defaults to `50`.

 ### Examples